jjjunsu/EEP-153-Project-2/README.md

 - **Compare our findings with existing prison diets** to assess whether current meals meet dietary constraints.
 - **Identify potential improvements** to prison diets that could enhance nutrition while maintaining cost efficiency.

-## Repository Contents
-- 📂 **Data** – Raw and processed datasets used for analysis.
-- 💻 **Code** – Scripts for data processing, cost calculations, and analysis.
-- 📄 **Reports** – Documentation and findings from our research.
-- 📊 **Visualizations** – Graphs and charts summarizing key insights.

-## Getting Started
-To run our analysis, clone this repository and follow the setup instructions in `setup_instructions.md`.

 ## Team Margaret Reid

 | Name          | Email                      | GitHub Username  |